MicrosoftDocs/power-platform/power-platform/admin/support-overview.md

 ### Do I get around the clock support?

 - Microsoft provides all day, every day support in English for all Severity A issues and might provide all day, every day assistance for issues of other severity based on your support offering.
-- For those issues that do not qualify for all day, every day support, Microsoft provides assistance during local business hours only.
+- For those issues that don't qualify for all day, every day support, Microsoft provides assistance during local business hours only.
 - For finance and operations apps, support times for some features can vary by region and can differ from the following hours listed.

 ### What hours are considered local business hours for support?